javascript-tutorial/en.javascript.info/1-js/2-first-steps/7-types/article.md

 checked = false;    // the form field is not checked
 ```

-Boolean values usually originate from the comparisons:
+Boolean values also come as the result of comparisons:

 ```js
 //+ run